python-trio/trio/docs/source/reference-hazmat.rst

 anything in trio is stable given its pre-1.0 status), but it has `nasty big pointy teeth
 <https://en.wikipedia.org/wiki/Rabbit_of_Caerbannog>`__.
 Mistakes may
-not be handled gracefully; normal rules may not apply.
+not be handled gracefully; rules and conventions that are followed strictly in the rest of trio do not always apply.
 Read and tread carefully.

 But if you find yourself needing to, for example, implement new